SQL Server TCL Interview Questions and Answers

 What is a Transaction?

-ROLLBACK TRANSACTION: It will bring back an implicit or explicit transaction to the beginning of the transaction or erase all data modification made from resources held by the transaction.
+- ROLLBACK TRANSACTION: It will bring back an implicit or explicit transaction to the beginning of the transaction or erase all data modifications made from resources held by the transaction.

-SQL server transactions are classified into three type, they are as follows
+SQL Server transactions are classified into three types, they are as follows

 - Auto Commit Transaction Mode (default)

 - Implicit Transaction Mode

 - Explicit Transaction Mode

 Auto Commit Transaction Mode in SQL Server: